seiyria/soa-autofarm/README.md

 * `--skip-gifts` - skip opening the gift box.
 Default: `false`.
 * `--specific-event` - farm a specific event by its position in the list (1, 2, 3, 4 - scrolling down not yet possible).
 Default: `none`.
 * `--specific-mission` - farm a specific event mission by its position in the list (1, 2, 3, 4, 5, 6 - scrolling down not yet possible).
 Default: `none`.
+* `--stats` - track stats for how many times each state was visited while this runs.
+Default: `true`.
 * `--swipe-duration` - the speed of the default click downpress.
 Default: `100`ms.

 ### Debug Args